 During its February 2020 climate summit, the Finnish Government announced plans to form a Climate Fund based on the Finnish State Development Company Vake.
 The Fund focuses on combating climate change, boosting low-carbon industry and promoting digitalisation.
 As a government tool, the Climate Fund contributes to boosting the necessary additional investments in order to achieve carbon neutrality.

 The Climate Fund’s mission is to decrease the carbon footprint and strengthen the carbon handprint – in other words, to lower climate warming greenhouse emissions and add the emission reduction potential – by advancing new climate and digital solutions.
 In addition to decreasing greenhouse emissions, the fund aims to improve the use of natural resources and advance biodiversity.
-The Climate Fund can also fund digitalisation projects that bring societal benefits.

 The Climate Fund’s mission is to decrease the carbon footprint and strengthen the carbon handprint